Nonac/PIMS/Report/System_design/README.md

 ```

 #### "status"
-In the "data_type": "web_register" json file, we didn't have the **"status"** field to
- begin with.
-Instead, we only had a boolean attribute "is_success"
-  to determine whether the registration is successful.
+In the "data_type": "web_register" JSON file, we didn't have the **"status"** field to  begin with.
+Instead, we only had a Boolean attribute "is_success"  to determine whether the registration is successful.

 ```
 {